YoshiyukiKono/CarND/project-2/writeup.md

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 	* First, I adjusted the architechture by adding dopout layers after each RELU layers, but this architecture makes the accuraccy lower.
-Then, I removed dropout layers without the ones just before fully connected layers.
+Then, I removed dropout layers other than the ones just before fully connected layers.
 This architecture works to contribute high accuracy.

 * Which parameters were tuned?
 How were they adjusted and why?

-	* I tried more epochs, smaller learning rate, and  with simple architecuture but it didn't change the situation drastically.
-After I reached the final model mentioned above, I
+	* I tried more epochs, smaller learning rate, and different batche sizes with the first simple architecuture but it didn't change the situation drastically.
+After I reached the final model mentioned above, I switched to use general parameters like 0.001 for learning rate and smaller number of epoches.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-	* I tried to use dropout layers for each activation layers.
-It however didn't work to improve the accuracy.
-Then, I removed them without the ones before fully connected layers.
+	* Using dropout layers in an appropriate way was effective.
+It allows the model to avoid overfitting.

 If a well known architecture was chosen: